8 a.m. Said Mass

 10 a.m.
 Sung Mass

-Contemporary Language (Holy Eucharist Rite II), with hymns and chancel choir (September through May)
+Contemporary Language (Holy Eucharist Rite II) with hymns.

 Typically, once a quarter St. John's celebrates only one Sunday service - a combined Mass at 9 a.m. followed by a festive gathering.